Intermittent Fasting And Alcohol: What You Should Know

 And while it’s up to you to determine whether drinking alcohol during your eating windows is in line with your wellness goals, we’ve also explained a few of the recommended do’s and don’ts of how to go about drinking on an intermittent fast.

-For a full summary of how to start an intermittent fast, and how you can take advantage of its health benefits, you can explore our Beginner’s Guide To Intermittent Fasting.
+For a additional help of how to start an intermittent fast, and how you can take advantage of its health benefits, you can explore our 3 Tips for a Successful Intermittent Fast.

 We also recommend working with your nutritionist to create an overall dietary strategy that works for you.
 Intermittent fasting is just one part of a healthy diet, and choosing the right foods can really enhance this technique’s benefits.